Epoca d'Oro: 2019 and 2020: four-and-five-year-old season

 Epoca d'Oro began his third campaign in the Grade 2 Nakayama Kinen on 24 February and came home fifth of the eleven starters behind Win Bright, Lucky Lilac, Stelvio and Suave Richard, beaten two lengths by the winner.
 In the Grade 1 Osaka Hai the horse started a 13.3/1 outsider in a fourteen-runner field.
 He set the pace and maintained his advantage into the straight but dropped away quickly in the closing stages and finished tenth behind Al Ain.

-Epoca d'Oro did not race again due to numerous health issues before formally retiring from horse racing in August of 2020.
-Epoca d'Oro is currently standing stud for 500,000JPY at the Arrow Stud in Shinhidaka, Hokkaido.
+Epoca d'Oro did not race again due to numerous health issues before formally retiring from horse racing in August 2020.

+Racing form

+Epoca d'Oro won three races out of 10 starts.
+This data is based on JBIS and netkeiba.